Medical Malpractice Injury

-- Part of a medical treatment providers job is to document the medical history of any patient.
+- Part of a medical treatment provider's job is to document the medical history of any patient.
 When the medical history of the patient is not properly taken or documented, dire consequences may result.
-For example, a patent may be given medication that they are allergic to if their medical history does not list their known allergies.
+For example, a patient may be given medication that they are allergic to if their medical history does not list their known allergies.

 Failure to Communicate

 - When doctors do not properly communicate between each other and staff(nurses), the patient suffers the consequences.
 The nurses are the eyes and ears of the patient and proper communication between doctors and nurses is essential.